seandearnaley/brainstrike-typescript-starter/README.md

 - React client with Hooks
 - Prettier + ESLint configuration

-Installation + Instructions to come.
+Detailed Installation + Instructions to come.

 NOTE VS Code settings for ESLint+Prettier

-"eslint.workingDirectories": [ "./client", "./server", "./apollo-client-2.6" ],
+"eslint.workingDirectories": [ "./client", "./server", "./apollo-client-2.6" ]

+## Folders

+This is setup like a mono-repo with seperate folders for clients and server, each with their own package and config.
+You could set these up in their own repos, switch to each folder to start the respective packages.

+Clients under construction

+- client = Material UI based React TypeScript (create-react-app non ejected), using [GraphQL Code Generator](https://github.com/dotansimha/graphql-code-generator) for hooks + TypeScript Types.
+- apollo-client-2.6 = Bare bones React TypeScript (create-react-app non ejected) using [Apollo Tooling](https://github.com/apollographql/apollo-tooling) for TypeScript Types.
+- server - Apollo Server using [GraphQL Code Generator](https://github.com/dotansimha/graphql-code-generator) for resolvers + types.
+Using TypeORM for database access, working examples of relay style cursor pagination, unit, integration and e2e tests.